 In my previous posts, I have explained htaccess file and their importance.
 In this post, We will learn how to remove www from url through htaccess.

-Caching is one of the best ways to improve the overall performance of a website/blog.
+Caching is one of the best ways to improve the overall performance of a website and blog.
 Caching static contents (such as Js, CSS, Images etc.) helps to improve the loading time of a webpage.
-In this article, I’ll discuss how to cache static contents of your WordPress blog in a user browser.
+In this article, I’ll discuss different ways to leverage browser caching in WordPress.

 In my previous articles, i already discussed what is .htaccess and their applications in web development.
 In this short tip, i am going to tell you how to secure you folders through .htaccess File.